hdu-hh/Covid19_CQSI_Plan/FAQ.md

 CQSI is all about minimizing the total pain and maximizing the probability for achieving this goal.
 Even non-Dirac shaped probability distributions help to steer the problems to near optimal solutions.

+## What would MDs do, if they have high risk factors?

+The health system needs all the expert help it can get.
+MDs must be strictly protected.
+They could
+- either treat only immunized patients
+- or use extensive protection when treating other patients
+  - but only if the resources for this extensive protection are not scarce

 ## What are the kown risk factors?

 Currently these risk factors are known: